korenrolle/Capstone/README.md

 Here you can explore my music and find out more about me as an artist.

 Features
-Create posts on the forum and interact with other users Full CRUD functionality for comments on the forum Learn more about me through my biography and listen to my music Connect with me through my social media and contact page
+Create posts on the forum and interact with other users<br>
+Full CRUD functionality for comments on the forum Learn more about me through my biography and listen to my music Connect with me through my social media and contact page